How to pronounce the letters B and V in Spanish?

 Could you say why the letter B in «en barco» and the letter V in «un viejo amigo« don’t sound soft, like the rest of B’s and V’s in the examples?

 It’s because before the letters V and B there’s an N (un viejo, en barco).
 The letter B and the letter V are generally pronounced softly when they’re in the middle of the word or sentence, except after N and M.

 Common misunderstandings with the letters B and V

-When a Spaniard speaks in Spanish and say a word which starts with the letter P (pala, pecar, parra, pazo), English natives might think we are saying a word which starts with the sound [b] or HARD B and the other way around.
+When a Spaniard speaks in Spanish and say a word which starts with [p] (pala, pecar, parra, pazo), English natives might think we are saying a word which starts with the sound [b] and the other way around.